RocketChat/docs-old/guides/administrator-guides/message-auditing/README.md

 It allows the authorized user to:

-* Review messages between users in the Message Auditing Panel.
+* Review messages between users in the Message Auditing Panel
-* Check details in the Auditing Log about the individuals who used the Message Auditing Panel.
+* Check details in the Auditing Log about the individuals who used the Message Auditing Panel

 {% hint style="info" %}
 Note that the auditor does not have to be a participant in the room to be able to read the messages.